-- 2. The Town of Wausau recognizes that having a uniform set of regulations for the use of ATVs and UTVs within Marathon County would support public safety, and the Town of Wausau has reviewed the 7.125 of the General Code of Ordinances for Marathon County and adopted the provisions and regulations therein in full within the jurisdiction of the Town; and the Town of Wausau adopted the provisions of 7.125 of the General Code of Ordinances for Marathon County in full to be applied to all ATV and UTV routes and trails designated as such with the jurisdiction of the Town. - 3.
-The Town of Wausau designates all town roads as ATV/UTV routes (amended 12/6/2021)/ - 4.
-The Town of Wausau adopted in full the regulations on ATV and UTV use and the rules of operation as expressed in 7.125 of the General Code of Ordinances for Marathon County to be applied to the use and operation of ATVs and UTVs within the Town on designated ATV and UTV routes or trails; and adopts the application process for ATV and UTV route and trail designation outlined in 7.125 of the General Code of Ordinances for Marathon County to be applied to the designation of ATV routes and trails within the jurisdiction of the Town. - 5.
-The Town approved the enforcement of the regulations and rules of operation of 7.125 of the General Code of Ordinances for Marathon County by the Marathon County Sheriff's Office.
+2. The Town of Wausau recognizes that having a uniform set of regulations for the use of ATVs and UTVs within Marathon County would support public safety, and the Town of Wausau has reviewed the 7.125 of the General Code of Ordinances for Marathon County and adopted the provisions and regulations therein in full within the jurisdiction of the Town; and the Town of Wausau adopted the provisions of 7.125 of the General Code of Ordinances for Marathon County and adopted the provisions of 7.125 of the General Code of Ordinances for Marathon County in full to be applied to all ATV and UTV routes and trails designated as such with the jurisdiction of the Town.

+3. The Town of Wausau designates all town roads as ATV/UTV routes (amended 12/6/2021)/

+4. The Town of Wausau adopted in full the regulations on ATV and UTV use and the rules of operation as expressed in 7.125 of the General Code of Ordinances for Marathon County to be applied to the use and operation of ATVs and UTVs within the Town on designated ATV and UTV routes or trails; and adopts the application process for ATV and UTV route and trail designation outlined in 7.125 of the General Code of Ordinances for Marathon County to be applied to the designation of ATV routes and trails within the jurisdiction of the Town.

+5. The Town approved the enforcement of the regulations and rules of operation of 7.125 of the General Code of Ordinances for Marathon County by the Marathon County Sheriff's Office.